MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 ```

 > [!NOTE]
-> - If you excluded certain apps when you originally installed Office, such as Publisher, be sure to include the appropriate [ExcludeApp element](office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration.xml file when you add OneNote to the existing installation of Office.
+> - If you excluded an app, such as Publisher, when you originally installed Office, be sure to include the appropriate [ExcludeApp element](office-deployment-tool-configuration-options.md#excludeapp-element) for that app in your configuration.xml file when you add OneNote to the existing installation of Office.
 > - Be sure to use the appropriate Product ID for the version of Office that's installed.
 For example, if you have Office Professional Plus 2019, you should use ProPlus2019Volume as the Product ID.

 #### XML file example if the devices have different versions of Office installed